rjhoppe/homelab-ez/mumble/index.md

 Mumble is a free, open-source, low-latency, high-quality voice chat application.
 It's an excellent choice for a homelab because it allows you to self-host your own private, secure voice server for gaming, podcasts, or general communication with friends and family, ensuring your conversations remain private.

-## Notes

-A place for notes about the Mumble service.

 ## Docker Compose Configuration

 This is the configuration for the `Mumble` service.